 If you are using surround back speakers, turn them towards the front of the room, as shown above.
 If you are using dedicated surround speakers, aim them at each other.
 If your speaker tweeters can swivel, aim them toward the seating position.
 The surround speakers should space at the same distance as the front left and right speakers.
 We recommend for How to install ceiling speakers the loudspeakers on the wall and ceiling at least 45-60 centimeters from an adjacent wall or ceiling.

 DOLBY ATMOS® AND DTS: X ™ SPEAKER PLACEMENT

 Are you planning to use ceiling speakers for Dolby Atmos® and DTS: X ™ special effects?
-Four ceiling speakers recommend for Atmos system.
-One pair locates in front of your listening position and a second pair behind it.
+Four ceiling speakers are recommended for the Atmos system.
+One pair is located in front of your listening position and a second pair is behind it.
 If your system can only accommodate one pair of stereo ceiling speakers, place them slightly opposite where you will be sitting.
 Don’t worry if your speaker placement isn’t ideal.
 Your Atmos-enabled AV receiver will be able to calibrate the sound automatically.
 Check out our Dolby Speaker Setup Guide for more information on placing your Atmos speakers.

 PREPARING FOR INSTALLATION

 Make sure you have the correct tools you need for installing ceiling speakers.
 Below is a list of the tools we usually use when installing stereo ceiling speakers.
 Read the speaker’s user manual to see if anything else is needed.